YCChenVictor/blog-frontend/_posts/social_science/mindset/2022-08-13-best-system.md

 When a human arrives to this world, we should give this person adequate food, water, home, friends, family, ...etc.
 However, if the amount is too much, then this person will not suffer and start to think why living, so the pre-defined amount should be gonverned.

 There may be an issue: a human defines the why as giving birth to someone, so these people will focus on their children, causing three problems: parents do not think their own why, children suffer from fulfilling parents' will and parents will not let governments to govern the amount of resources.
-We cannot just remove the family concept because it is the basic demand but can encourage human beings to join this system by letting their children to have more opportunities to understand the why with the experience sharing with other people in this system.
+We cannot just remove the family concept because it is the basic demand but can encourage human beings to join this system by letting their children to have more opportunities to understand the why with the experience sharing by other people in this system.

 Information asymmetry may trigger free rider issue because human beings can simply acquire the informations from this system but not contributing to share experience with other people.
 The best way to solve it is a mechanism to store any information this person walked through and every people who are still finding their own why can browse it or even experience it personally.